 Technical innovation in trace organic analysis from Markes

-For over 15 years, Markes International has pioneered analytical thermal desorption (TD) instrumentation and associated sampling equipment.
+For 20 years, Markes International has pioneered analytical thermal desorption (TD) instrumentation and associated sampling equipment.
 Here are our most important breakthroughs:

 - Inert valving – A patented valve design makes all our TD systems compatible with the widest possible range of VOCs and SVOCs, from C2 to C44 as well as thermally labile species.